 As video sweeps across healthcare, bringing along with it a suite of AI and computer vision technologies, the age-old question of privacy in clinical settings resurfaces with renewed vigor.
-With these innovations offering a tantalizing glimpse of enhanced patient care and streamlined operations, concerns about potential intrusions into the trust patients have in hospitals have placed limits on the pace of adoption.
-The balancing act of utilizing advanced technologies without infringing on the sanctity of this relationship can unlock and accelerate the financial and capacity benefits of AI for hospitals.
+These innovations offer a tantalizing glimpse of enhanced patient care and streamlined operations.
+However, concerns about potential intrusions into the trust patients have in hospitals have placed limits on the pace of adoption.

 The Imperative of Privacy in Clinical Settings